Lil Hardin Armstrong: Marriages and divorces

-Hardin took Armstrong shopping and taught him how to dress more fashionably.
+Hardin took Armstrong shopping and taught him how to dress more fashionably to her taste.
 She got rid of his bangs and began working to foster his career.
 In addition to updating his appearance, Hardin assisted Armstrong in learning classical music with the help of a German teacher in Chicago.
 She felt he was wasting his talent in a secondary role.
 Armstrong was happy to be playing next to his idol, but Hardin at first persuaded him to manage his own money and assert himself on the bandstand and during recording sessions; eventually, she convinced him to leave Oliver and go out on his own.
 Armstrong resigned from Oliver's band and in September 1924 accepted a job with bandleader Fletcher Henderson in New York City.
 Hardin stayed in Chicago, first with Oliver, then leading a band of her own.
 When Hardin's band got a job at the Dreamland Café in Chicago she prepared for Armstrong's return to Chicago by having a huge banner that read "The World's Greatest Trumpet Player".

 Richard M. Jones convinced Okeh Records to make a series of sessions under his name: the Armstrong "Hot Five" recordings.
 With Hardin at the piano, Kid Ory on trombone, Johnny Dodds on clarinet, and Johnny St. Cyr on banjo, this group rehearsed at Armstrong and Hardin's residence on Chicago's East 41st Street and held its first session on November 15, 1925.

 In the late 1920s, Hardin and Armstrong grew apart due to class differences and money issues.
 He formed a new Hot Five with Earl Hines on piano.
 Hardin reformed her own band with Freddie Keppard, whom she considered second only to Armstrong.
 Hardin and Armstrong separated in 1931 when he had a liaison with Alpha Smith, who threatened to sue Armstrong for breach of promise, so he begged Hardin not to grant him a divorce.
 They finally divorced in 1938.